BOOKING AUTUMN/WINTER 2021 & 2022

 The 3 am Waitress is lost, haunted, confused, stuck in her own fantasies and nightmares.
 Yet she can also find joy, connection, creative expression and finally, self acceptance.
 At some point in our lives, we will have to confront our own darkness, but we don't have to face it alone.

-The piece tour ready, runs for 65 minutes and involves two performers, one male, one female.
+The piece tour ready, runs for 65 minutes and involves two performers.

 Please contact us for a Producers Pack and booking.